hanhanwu/Hanhan_Data_Science_Resources2/Security_Data_Science.md

   * Fingerprints breach: http://findbiometrics.com/opm-hack-5-6-million-fingerprints-29233/
   * GOOLIGAN Attack, call for non-traditional security detection methods: http://www.biocatch.com/blog/android-malware-compromises-google-accounts
   * Some BioMetrics mentioned by BioCatch: https://github.com/hanhanwu/Hanhan_Data_Science_Resources2/blob/master/BioCatch_WP_PREVENTING_FRAUD_IN_MOBILE_ERA.pdf
+  * Biometrics Report (2017) from Aite Group: https://github.com/hanhanwu/Hanhan_Data_Science_Resources2/blob/master/Aite-Group_Biometrics_Report_NDS_2017.pdf
+    * I really like this system/platform design recommended in this report.
+    * A layer of technology that can integrate various types of authentication and serve them based on risk, channel, and consumer preference.
+    * Each individual flow may function reasonably well on its own.
+    * Multiple types of authentication can be deployed based on risk, cost, and customer preference and can be optimized by channel.
+It can also help enable a smooth multichannel experience for customers when they need to move from a self-service to an assisted channel
+    * Authentication methods can be added, removed, and combined, and business logic for authentication can be consolidated and coordinated, and can evolve over time.
+With consistent integration and communication standards can lower costs and improve time to market when adding new authentication options and managing those in place.

 * Collections of Attacks
   * 7 most commen RATs (remote access Trojans): http://www.darkreading.com/perimeter/the-7-most-common-rats-in-use-today-/a/d-id/1321965